Osmodium/ConsoleEssentials/README.md

 * Parse arguments.
 * Verify arguments.
 * Easy extraction of parameter values.
+* Available for all major versions of .NET

 > More features will be added along the way as they are needed.